Generalization of Laughlin's Theory for the Fractional Quantum Hall Effect: Topological Phase Transitions at Even-Denominetor Fillinigs

-The sequences of filling factors $n/(2sn+1)$ and $n/(2sn-1)$ converge at the filling factor $\nu = 1/(2s)$.
-A state with $ \nu \lesssim \frac{1}{2s} $ will be topologically distinct from a state with $\nu \gtrsim \frac{1}{2s}$ because the former corresponds to the coherent superposition of large number of coupled LCs, formed at different ${\cal H}_n$, of $\frac{1}{2s+1}$ filling factors and the latter is formed when the coherent superposition of large number of CLCs, formed at different ${\cal H}_n^*$, of filling factor $\frac{1}{2s-1}$ takes place.
-The bulk energy gap closes at the filling factors $\frac{1}{2s}$ which separates above topologically distinct states and thus $\nu_c = 1/(2s)$ serve as the quantum critical points for topological phase transitions when magnetic flux is tuned around these.
-This quantum phase transition will belong to a universality class \cite{Sondhi97,Sachdev99} where the characteristic energy scale, described by the gap $\Delta \sim \mid \nu - \nu_c \mid^{\bar{\nu}\bar{z}}$ with dynamical-critical exponent $\bar{z}$ and $\bar{\nu}$ being the exponent for diverging coherence length: $\xi \sim \mid \nu - \nu_c \mid^{-\bar{\nu}}$, will vanish at $\nu_c$.
-The experiments of photoluminescence spectroscopy \cite{Goldberg91,Yusa01,Byszewski06,Nomura14} developed for FQHE systems should determine the product of the exponents $\bar{\nu}\bar{z}$, by observing symmetric and power-law dependent excitation energy around $\nu =1/2$ and 1/4.
-The closing of the bulk gap at $\nu_c$ is also corroborated with the formation of the Fermi sea \cite{HLR93,Zhang92} of $^{2s}$CFs.
-While the Fermi surface for $\nu \lesssim \nu_c$ corresponds to the $^{2s}$CF particles, the $^{2s}$CF holes create the Fermi surface for $\nu \gtrsim \nu_c$ because attachment of $2s$ vortices for these states overscreens the magnetic flux and thus their Hilbert subspace becomes conjugate to the $^{2s}$CF particles.
-These CF holes of second kind, however, should be differentiated with the literature of the Fermi surface made with the CF holes \cite{Fisher15,Ajit15} of first kind which are composite fermionized holes (absence of electrons).
+States with $ \nu \lesssim 1/(2s) $ will be topologically distinct from a state with $\nu \gtrsim 1/(2s)$ because the former corresponds to the coherent superposition of large number of coupled LCs, formed at different ${\cal H}_n$, of $1/(2s+1)$ filling factors and the latter is formed when the coherent superposition of large number of CLCs, formed at different ${\cal H}_n^*$, of filling factor $1/(2s-1)$.
+The bulk energy gap closes at the filling factors $1/(2s)$ which separates above topologically distinct states and thus $\nu_c = 1/(2s)$ serve as the quantum critical points for topological phase transitions when magnetic flux is tuned around these.
+The closing of the bulk gap at $\nu_c$ is also corroborated with the formation of the Fermi sea \cite{Kalmeyer92,HLR93} of $^{2s}$CFs.
+While the Fermi surface for $\nu < \nu_c$ corresponds to the $^{2s}$CF particles, the $^{2s}$CF holes create the Fermi surface for $\nu > \nu_c$ because attachment of $2s$ vortices for these states over-screens the magnetic flux and thus their Hilbert subspace becomes conjugate to the $^{2s}$CF particles.
+These CF holes of second kind, however, should be differentiated with the literature of the Fermi surface made with the CF holes \cite{Fisher15} of first kind which are composite fermionized holes (absence of electrons).
+The possible connection of this particle-hole symmetry around $\nu = 1/(2s)$ with the proposed Dirac semi-metal \cite{Son15,Viswanath16} of the CFs near $\nu = 1/(2s)$ cannot be ruled out.
+While the surface acoustic wave techniques \cite{Halperin97} can probe the length scale, the experiments on photoluminescence spectroscopy \cite{Goldberg91,Yusa01,Byszewski06,Nomura14} developed for FQHE systems should probe the energy scale for determining the universality class of the predicted quantum critical point.